Apolyonn/PacMan/README.md

 # PacMan
-A JS animation project to make a character move
+A JS animation project to make a character move for my course work